 The virtual microphones being synthesized can be highly directive (with polar pattern constant with frequency, and with a beam width much sharper than a "shotgun" microphone), and are intrinsically coincident, so the signals can be mixed without concerns of comb filtering; it is possible to continuously move their aiming for following actors or singers on scene, or for giving instantaneous miking to people in the audience.
-Surround recording of a concert is just one of the interaction of conductors and guests with in-studio audience.

-Surround recording of a concert is just one of the possible scenarios for employing this approach, which has also been successfully tested for dramas, sport events, and TV shows in which there is systematic
+Surround recording of a concert is just one of the possible scenarios for employing this approach, which has also been successfully tested for dramas, sport events, and TV shows in which there is systematic interaction of conductors and guests with in-studio audience.